ophilon/awesome-pods/CONTRIBUTING.md

 ## Three ways migrate from compose.yaml to kube.yaml

-This project started as fork of [Docker Compose](https://github.com/docker/compose).
+This project started as fork of [awesome-compose](https://github.com/docker/awesome-compose).
 Authors did a great job, original code saved in the **compose** branch - you can check it out any time.
 However, all compose.yaml configs kept and sometimes will work correctly with `podman-compose` command.
 The status of [podman-compose project](https://github.com/containers/podman-compose) well explained by [Matthew Heon](https://www.redhat.com/en/blog/podman-compose-docker-compose).
 The power of podman it's compatibility with some k8s API's, which allows smooth migration to kubernetes.
 So, let's start accustom yourself to brave new world of kuber.

 ### 1. Create pod and add containers via podman commands, see folder `wordpress-mysql`